Research Fortnight open lecture: Walter Kaelin, Platform on Disaster Displacement

 Community Resilience and Living with Environmental Change

 Community Resilience and Living with Environmental Change are two of our four principal research areas at UAL, addressed through collaborative research partnerships, creative enterprise and wide cultural contribution across the University.
-As well as Professor Kaelin’s keynote, the following Research Fortnight public events also explore these themes:
+The following Research Fortnight public events also explore these themes:

 'Steps to an ecology of mind' - Open discussion 12 March 2019 and Exhibition 4—15 March 2019, London College of Communication